Frequently Asked Questions

 If you have never before attended a Jewish summer overnight camp, you may qualify for a One Happy Camper $1000 campership incentive.

-Genesis is a coeducational program that seeks to bring together participants from different backgrounds and experiences.
+Genesis runs parallel to BIMA with many points of interaction between the two programs.
+Participants live in the same residence halls and have the opportunity to interact around the planning and celebration of Shabbat and certain areas of community life.
 Participants come from all over the United States, Canada, Israel, Germany, Russia, and other countries with diverse educational experiences, family backgrounds, and previous experience with Judaism.

 In accordance with the principles of Brandeis University, Genesis is a non-sectarian program, with the primary requirement for entry being an eagerness to learn and participate in our community.
 Genesis welcomes participants from all backgrounds and previous experience with Judaism.